tomtung/craftml-rs/README.md

     <model_path>    Path to the trained model
     <test_data>     Path to test dataset file (in the format of the Extreme Classification Repository)
 ```

-The program accepts dataset files in the [Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html) format as inputs.

 ## References